Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 The terms grass-fed and pasture-raised differ substantially in their objectives:

-- Pasture-raised, on the other hand, refers to how the cows are kept β they should spend as much time as possible in a pasture.
+• On the other hand, pasture-raised refers to how the cows are kept – they should spend as much time as possible in a pasture

-Moreover, unlike the term hay milk for grass-fed milk, pasture milk is not legally protected as a designation in Europe.
+Moreover, pasture milk is not legally protected as a designation in Europe, unlike the term hay milk for grass-fed milk.

-I prefer grass-fed butter because I believe that feeding the animals in a way that is appropriate to their species is a better guarantee of health benefits than the way there are kept.
+I prefer grass-fed butter because I believe feeding the animals in a way appropriate to their species is a better guarantee of health benefits than how they are kept.

 We will dig into the health benefits of grass-fed butter later.